ksukrit/ksukrit/README.md

 - 👋 Hi, I’m Sukrit Kumar
 - 👀 I’m interested in Machine Learning,Software Development and Electronics
-- 🌱 I’m currently exploring machine learning
+- 🌱 I’m currently exploring machine learning, GO
 - 📫 How to reach me ...
+- C++,Python,Go,Java

 <!---
 ksukrit/ksukrit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.